Communist Party of New Zealand

 The Communist Party of New Zealand (CPNZ) was a communist party in New Zealand which existed from 1921 to 1994.
 Although spurred to life by events in Soviet Russia in the aftermath of World War I, the party had roots in pre-existing revolutionary socialist and syndicalist organisations, including in particular the independent Wellington Socialist Party, supporters of the Industrial Workers of the World in the Auckland region, and a network of impossiblist study groups of miners on the west coast of the South Island.

-Never high on the list of priorities of the Communist International, the Communist Party of Australia was considered an appendage of the CPNZ until 1928, when it began to function as a fully independent party.
+Never high on the list of priorities of the Communist International, the CPNZ was considered an appendage of the Communist Party of Australia until 1928, when it began to function as a fully independent party.
 Party membership remained small, only briefly topping the 1,000 mark, with its members subjected to government repression and isolated by expulsions from the mainstream labour movement concentrated in the New Zealand Labour Party.

-During the period of the Sino-Soviet split of the 1960s, the CPNZ sided with the Chinese party headed by Mao Zedong.
+During the period of the Sino-Soviet split of the 1960s, the CPNZ sided with the Chinese Communist Party headed by Mao Zedong.
 The party splintered into a multiplicity of tiny political parties after 1966 and no longer exists as an independent group.